unprosaiclabyrinth/Theseus/README.md

 # Requires the GOOGLE_API_KEY environment variable to be set
 make lba
 ```
-The current implementation of the agent function or a custom implementation (**note: if [proper protocol](#proper-protocol-for-custom-implementations) or formatting is not followed, or the custom AgentFunction results in an error, the custom run could lead to junk backup files in the `src/java` directory, or could break the `sra`, `mra`, `uba`, `rla`, and `lba` targets altogether**) can be run using:-
+The current implementation of the agent function or a custom implementation (**note: if [proper protocol](#proper-protocol-for-custom-implementations) or formatting is not followed, or the custom AgentFunction results in an error, the custom run could lead to junk backup files in the `src/java` directory, or could break the `sra`, `mra`, `uba`, `rla`, and `lba` targets altogether**) can be run using:
 ```zsh
 make run
 ```